dot CMS

 Why a Universal CMS and why a headless architecture?

-It’s no secret that we developers love the idea of a headless implementation, but the successful websites are developed out of a true need for the benefits they uniquely provide.
+It’s no secret that we developers love the idea of a headless implementation, but successful websites are developed out of a true need for the benefits they uniquely provide.
 BCBSA came to dotCMS with a few mandates from their development and marketing organizations that made this case very clear.
 To be successful, they needed both a headless architecture and a Universal CMS editorial experience.
 At top of mind for them was:

 • A future-ready and technology-agnostic approach